ballerina-platform/ballerina-dev-website/v0-991/learn/tools-ides/vscode-plugin/documentation-viewer.md

 ## What's next?

-For information on the VS Code Ballerina extension, see [The Visual Studio Code Extension](/v0-991/learn/tools-ides/vscode-plugin).
+- For information on the Ballerina VSCode extension, see [VSCode Extension](/v0-991/learn/vscode-plugin)
+- For information on all the tools and IDEs that are supported by Ballerina, see [Learn](/v0-991/learn).